In-Depth Review: The Real Impact of Dental Bonding on Your Smile

 Case Study: Sarah’s Smile Transformation

-Sarah, a 32-year-old teacher, had always been self-conscious about the gap between her front teeth.
-After undergoing dental bonding, she shared:
+To illustrate the impact of dental bonding, consider Sarah, a 32-year-old teacher who had always been self-conscious about the gap between her front teeth.
+After undergoing dental bonding, she shared her experience:

 Comparing Dental Bonding to Other Cosmetic Procedures